zakbaig/assignment-project/README.md

 ## Tests

-With the Python environment setup correctly (see 'Run Locally' section), unit tests can be run via the following command - `python -m unit_tests`
+With the Python environment setup correctly (see 'Run Locally' section), unit tests can be run via the following command - `python -m pytest unit_tests.py`